 Up Helly Aa is a Viking fire festival which pays tribute to Shetland’s Scandinavian history and heritage.
-The Norse invaded around 800AD and ruled until 1468, when the Danish fell short of the cash required to marry their Princess Margaret to James III of Scotland.
-They agreed to ‘mortgage’ Shetland to Scotland, but Scots liked Shetland so much, they never gave it back.
+The Norse invaded in around 800AD and ruled the islands until 1468.
+This was the year the Danish fell short of the cash required to marry their Princess Margaret to James III of Scotland.
+They agreed to ‘mortgage’ Shetland to Scotland, but the Scots liked the islands so much, they never gave them back.
 Cheeky!

-Celebrated annually on the last Tuesday in January, Up Helly Aa has been going strong since the 1880s, and continues to attract curious souls and media attention from far and wide.
+Celebrated annually on the last Tuesday of January, Up Helly Aa has been going strong since the 1880s, and continues to attract curious souls and media attention from far and wide.

 Up Helly Aa has a well-earned reputation as wild child, however it is much more to the islanders than simply a knees-up; it is ingrained in their culture.
 Participation is (somewhat controversially) male-centred, however the festival itself is enjoyed by all.

 It uplifts the community and brings people together during the long, dark winter months.
-A very significant event in Shetland’s social calendar.
+A super-significant event in Shetland’s social calendar.

 Meet the Vikings.

 The Guizer Jarl is the nominated head Viking and leader of the Jarl Squad.
 To earn this privilege for just one day, the Guizer has completed a fifteen year ‘apprenticeship’ in the squad.